Lilihierax/sourcemod-nt-fovchanger/README.md

 * Alternatively download the Python binary patcher script and run it

 ## Changelog
-* 0.1.0
-*            Initial debug release (March 2023) for NEOTOKYO° (App ID: 244630, Build ID: 1981783)
+* 0.1.0 - Initial debug release (March 2023) for NEOTOKYO° (App ID: 244630, Build ID: 1981783)
-* 0.2.0
-*            Added min/max bounds for the FoV
-*            Added optional graphical menu for adjusting the FoV
-*            binary patch detection using the "fovispatched" client cvar
+* 0.2.0 - Added min/max bounds for the FoV, optional graphical menu, binary patch detection using the "fovispatched" client cvar and clientprefs
-*            Added clientprefs